Scenes from an Italian Restaurant: Release

-Although never released as a single, it's become one of Joel's most celebrated compositions among fans and critics alike; it appears on most of his compilation albums and is a live favorite.
-In an interview, Joel cites the second side of The Beatles' album Abbey Road as one of its primary musical influences.
+Although never released as a single, it became one of Joel's most celebrated compositions among fans and critics alike.
+It appears on most of his compilation albums and is a live favorite.
+In an interview, Joel cited the second side of The Beatles' album Abbey Road as one of its primary musical influences.
+At 7 minutes and 37 seconds, it is the longest of Joel's rock music studio cuts, only surpassed by live recordings and five tracks from Joel's 2001 classical album Fantasies & Delusions.